Linux.pl

 ity lowering and bandwidth throttling for *ALL* users.

-Pure-FTPd should have been explicitely compiled with throttling
+Pure-FTPd should have been explicitly compiled with throttling

 support to have these flags work.
 It is possible to have dif-